-Many of the concepts and principles within the GDPR are largely the same as those in the UK’s current Data Protection Act.
+Many of the concepts and principles within the GDPR and current DPA are largely the same as those set out in the old legislation.
 However, there are some new concepts, and enhancements to existing ones which you can find out more about by clicking on any of the links below.

 Privacy by Design

-Whilst privacy by design as a concept has existed for many years, it is only just becoming part of a legal requirement embodied in the GDPR.
+Whilst privacy by design as a concept has existed for many years, it is now best practice and a legal requirement embodied in the GDPR in certain circumstances.
 Privacy by design requires the inclusion of data protection from the onset of the designing of systems, rather than as an afterthought.
 This is called out in the GDPR with the requirement that “The controller shall...implement appropriate technical and organisational measures...in an effective way...in order to meet the requirements of this Regulation and protect the rights of data subjects.”

 Increased Territorial Scope

-The GDPR will apply to the processing of personal data by both controllers and processors in the EU, regardless of whether processing takes place in the EU or not.
-Additionally, the GDPR will also apply to the processing of personal data of data subjects in the EU by a controller or processor not established in the EU where the activities relate to offering goods or services to EU citizens (irrespective of whether payment is required) and the monitoring of behaviour that takes place within the EU.
-Many overseas organisations who fall into this category must therefore make the necessary preparations for GDPR compliance.
-Non-EU businesses processing the data of EU citizens will also have to appoint a representative in the EU.
-Whilst this will represent an initial administrative and financial burden, in comparison to the potential sanctions including large fines for non-compliance, it will in the long run be a very cost effective exercise.close
+The GDPR applies to the processing of personal data by both controllers and processors in the EU, regardless of whether processing takes place in the EU or not.
+Additionally, the GDPR also applies to the processing of personal data of data subjects in the EU by a controller or processor not established in the EU where the activities relate to offering goods or services to EU citizens (irrespective of whether payment is required) and the monitoring of behaviour that takes place within the EU.
+Many overseas organisations who fall into this category must therefore take the necessary steps to ensure GDPR compliance, including the appointment of a representative in the EU.
+The potential sanctions, including large fines for non-compliance, means that it is important all organsiations who may be caught by the GDPR regularly carry out compliance reviews.
+Whilst this represents an increased administrative and financial burden, it will in the long run be a very cost effective exercise, particularly as more organisations focus on data protection during due diligence and “know your client/supplier” exercises.close

 Expanded Definition for Personal Data